volcengine/verl/docs/advance/rollout_is.md

 - **Training policy**: e.g., FSDP with FP32

 This mismatch can lead to biased gradient estimates and unstable training.
 Rollout IS applies importance sampling weights to correct these biases.

+### Key Design Principle: Separation of IS Weights and Rejection Sampling

+**Important**: As of 10/27/2025, the implementation separates two mechanisms:

+1. **IS Weights** (`rollout_is_weights`): Always TRUE ratios π_train/π_rollout
+   - Never zeroed, even for rejected samples
+   - Preserves true importance ratios for policy gradient calculations

+2. **Rejection Sampling** (`modified_response_mask`): Applied via response_mask
+   - Mask mode: Excludes tokens/sequences with outlier IS ratios
+   - Veto: Excludes sequences with catastrophic tokens
+   - Used for loss aggregation (denominator calculation)

+This separation ensures:
+- ✅ Correct loss normalization (rejected samples excluded from denominator)
+- ✅ True IS ratios preserved (not zeroed for rejected samples)
+- ✅ Padding positions still zeroed in weights (different from rejection)

 ## Configuration